Ziegel8171/Aniworld-AP/README.md

 4. **Submit Timestamps** — If skip times aren't available, you can submit them to help the community

+5. **Auto-Play Next Episode** — Enable in settings to automatically continue watching

 ## Configuration

 Click the extension icon to access the settings popup:

 ### Auto Skip

 | Setting | Description |
 |---------|-------------|
 | Skip Opening | Automatically skip anime intros |